 Before we embark on any session, whether for a couple hours to a multi-day tour and workshop, it's important for us to know a student's experience and goals for their photography.
 We reinforce what they already know and use that base to lift-off into the direction to which they aspire.
-By doing so, we don't wasted time and assure that our guests get the most from their experience with us.
+By doing so, we don't waste time and we assure that our guests get the most from their experience with us.

 Dave Brinda is long-time senior creative director and image-maker with years of innovative, image-making experience (and the myriad of patents to prove it!).
 His passion is capturing images from the many places his life and work takes him.
 He is a graduate of The Art Center College of Design.